xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$app∕forms/essence.md

-Module for managing form submissions and form-related utilities in SvelteKit.
+API for handling form submissions and responses in SvelteKit with functions to enhance forms, apply actions, and deserialize responses.